Probate Q&A Series

 • Required Documents: Death certificate, affidavit form, inventory of assets.

-• Key Steps: Complete affidavit, file with clerk, post notice, distribute assets.
+• Key Steps: Complete affidavit, file with clerk, collect and distribute assets.

 If you need help opening a small estate in North Carolina, Pierce Law Group can guide you through each step.
 Our attorneys have years of experience with simplified probate.
 Contact us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.